Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 This post is the start of a series of dev-log posts I'm planning to write of my personal journey and learning process of creating Velocity Lapse.
 You'll see glimpses of the steps of planning, UI design, development, launch, and marketing -some of which is the first time I have done so for a mobile app.

-Though I am not new to UI design or development in general, I'll mention that my only prior experience with *Android app* development are my contributions to [Bible Notify](https://biblenotify.github.io) and some design-related work for another app.
+Though I am not new to design or development, I'll mention that my only prior experience with *Android app* development are my contributions to [Bible Notify](https://biblenotify.github.io) and some design-related work for another app.
 Therefore, app development is still a new area for me.
-Above that, this is also the first time I have directly monitized one of my software projects as I usually go open-source for most non-client projects.
+Above that, this is also the first time I have directly monitized one of *my own* software projects as I usually go open-source for most non-client projects.

 That is to say, if you're more experienced in app development or the business side of things (or even if you not) and you have a suggestion, a comment or some advice, [I'd love to hear](mailto:hi@noahrahm.com) what you have to share.